-When you choose to save a file for the first time (by choosing File□Save or pressing ૠ+S), a Save sheet appears in front of the window that you're saving, as shown in Figure 6-5.
+When you choose to save a file for the first time (by choosing File⇔Save or pressing #+S), a Save sheet appears in front of the document that you're saving, as shown in Figure 6-5.
 I call this a basic Save sheet (as opposed to an expanded Save sheet, which I get to in a moment).
-The following steps walk you through all the options so that you can save your file the way you want the first time you save: